-EU regulator reviews AstraZeneca shot and blood clot links
+EU agency: AstraZeneca vaccine safe, will add clot warning

-Concerns over the clotting led more than a dozen European countries, including Germany, France, Italy and Spain, to suspend use of the vaccine over the past week, even though the company and international health agencies said there was no indication the shots were to blame and recommended continuing with the vaccinations.

-The European Union drug regulator’s expert committee was expected to report its analysis Thursday, including whether any new precautions should be taken, such as adding warnings to the product.
+However, she said the agency “still cannot rule out definitively a link” between certain rare types of blood clots and the vaccine.
+The EMA recommended adding a description of these cases to the vaccine leaflets so health workers and patients would be aware.

 Clots that form in the arms, legs or elsewhere can break free and travel to the heart, brain or lungs, causing strokes, heart attacks or other deadly blockages.
+The EMA focused on very rare types of clots associated with low levels of platelets, which can lead to severe bleeding.

-While many countries have continued to use the AstraZeneca vaccine, there are concerns the debate could seriously undermine confidence in the shot, which is key to efforts to vaccinate the world’s population, especially in poorer countries.
+While many countries have continued to use the AstraZeneca vaccine, there are concerns the debate could seriously undermine confidence in the shot, which is key to efforts to immunize the world’s population, especially in poorer countries.

 In Europe, where there is a choice of vaccines, the safety questions have complicated an already slow rollout across the 27-nation EU at a critical moment when infections are rising at an alarming rate again in many countries, in part because of mutant versions of the coronavirus.

-“We are worried that there may be an effect on the trust of the vaccines,” Emer Cooke, executive director of the European Medicines Agency, acknowledged this week.
-“But our job is to make sure that the products that we authorize are safe and we can be trusted by the European citizens.”
+Sabine Straus, the head of EMA’s safety committee, said experts found “no evidence of a quality or a batch issue” linked to any particular manufacturing site.
+She said the experts will continue to examine reports of rare blood clots and ensure that health care professionals and the public are kept informed.

-Blood clots have been reported in at least 37 people, and at least four deaths among them have been recorded, out of the 17 million who have received at least one dose of the AstraZeneca vaccine in Europe.
+Two rare types of blood clots — one type appears in multiple blood vessels, the other in vessels that drain blood from the brain — have been reported in at least 25 people, and at least nine deaths among them have been recorded, out of the 20 million who have received at least one dose of the AstraZeneca vaccine in Britain and the EU.

+Most cases were in people under 55, and the majority were women, the EMA said.

+But the EMA said the overall number of clotting events of various sorts reported after the rollout of the vaccination campaigns was lower than what would be expected in the general population.

-Both the EMA and the World Health Organization have said that there is no evidence to suggest the vaccine was responsible and that the benefits of immunization far outweigh the potentially small risk.
+The World Health Organization has said that there is no evidence to suggest the vaccine was to blame for the clots and that the benefits of immunization far outweigh the potentially small risk.
 The drugmaker likewise said it found no increased risk of clots.

 AstraZeneca is expected to apply in the coming weeks for U.S. authorization for its vaccine.
 The U.S. now relies on vaccines from Pfizer, Moderna and Johnson & Johnson.

-On Thursday, ahead of the EMA’s announcement, Britain’s drug regulatory agency said there is no sign AstraZeneca’s vaccine causes clots, and it urged people to continue getting the shot.
+On Thursday, ahead of the EMA’s announcement, Britain’s drug regulatory agency said there was no evidence AstraZeneca’s vaccine causes clots, and it urged people to continue getting the shot.
 Britain was not among the countries that suspended use of the vaccine.

+Like the EMA, however, British regulators followed its counterparts on the continent in urging people to seek medical attention if they suffer headaches that last for more than four days after vaccination or bruising beyond the injection site after a few days.

 The pause in vaccinations with AstraZeneca’s formula comes as tens of thousands of new daily cases have prompted new lockdown measures in Italy, caused hospitalizations in France to spike and led German officials to announce a third surge of COVID-19 has begun.

+“Rarely has an immunization program been more important to the well-being of a population,” said Pauline Paterson, co-director of the Vaccine Confidence Project team at the London School of Hygiene & Tropical Medicine.

-In yet another setback, British officials said Thursday that the country is facing a shortfall in vaccine deliveries that may delay the start of shots for people under 50 in the coming weeks.
+In yet another setback, however, British officials said Thursday that the country is facing a shortfall in vaccine deliveries that may delay the start of shots for people under 50 in the coming weeks.

 Figures from the European Centers for Disease Prevention and Control this week show there are about 7 million unused doses of the AstraZeneca across the EU.